 What is Offshore Software Development?

-Offshore software development means that a software development team is entirely based outside the US, and usually in the Eastern Hemisphere.
+Offshore software development means that a software development team is entirely based outside the US— typically in the Eastern Hemisphere.

 What are the Pros and Cons of Offshore Software Development?